Lilianasu/Coursera_data_cleaning_project/Readme.md

 unzip("./wearable.zip")
 ```

-## 1. Merge the training and the test sets to create one data set.
+### 1. Merge the training and the test sets to create one data set.
-1.1 Reading the Test and Train sets
+1.1 Reading the Test and Train sets.

+These two sets are read into dataframes.
 ```
 testset <- read.table("./wearable/test/X_test.txt", stringsAsFactors = F)
 trainset <- read.table("./wearable/train/X_train.txt", stringsAsFactors = F)
 ```
-1.2 Binding both sets
+1.2 Binding both sets.

 Take into account that first comes Test, second Train
 ```
 testandtrainset <- rbind(testset,trainset)
 ```
-Getting the names of the features columns, and the mask for the mean and standard deviation data
+Getting the names of the features columns, and the mask for the mean and standard deviation data.

+The names of the columns are read in order to filter only those which are mean or standard deviation related.
 ```
 features <- read.table("./wearable/features.txt", stringsAsFactors = F)
 featureslist <- features[,2]